 Abstract

 In March 2020, the Federal Reserve reduced reserve requirements for transaction deposits from 10% to 0%, explicitly aiming to free up bank balance sheets for lending.
 Using Call Report data, I examine how banks responded to this regulatory change.
 Before the reform, all banks held at least 10% reserves, and roughly half of deposits were at banks with reserve ratios exceeding 40%.
-Afterward, the distribution shifted sharply, with one-thirds of deposits at banks holding less than 10% reserves.
-Did this translate into more lending?
-I find that banks significantly adjusted their portfolios, increasing securities holdings by [X]% and loan portfolios by [Y]%.
-These results suggest that while the elimination of reserve requirements changed balance-sheet allocation, the marginal effect on credit supply was [large/limited] relative to securities investment.
+Afterward, the distribution shifted sharply, with one-third of deposits at banks holding less than 10% reserves.
+The project asks whether this regulatory change translated into more lending or mainly shifted balance-sheet allocation toward other liquid assets.

 Citation

 Pusateri, Nicholas R. 2025.
 “Did Zero Reserve Requirements Boost Lending?
 Evidence from the 2020 Fed Reform.”
-Working Paper.
+Work in Progress.
 URL: https://nicpusateri.com/zero

 @article{pusateri2025zero,